Ramlila: Shri Sitaram Dharmmandal, Saraiharkhu Jaunpur

 Saraiharkhu is a village situated in Jaunpur, Uttar Pradesh in India on the Janpur – Lucknow road, about 18 km (11 mi) from the city of Jaunpur.
 Ramleela here started in 1932 during British time and from then its played every year continuously with the grace of God during Dussera and celebrated Silver, Golden and Diamond jubilee.

 The main aim of this organization is to distribute bhakti and to teach rules and regulations of God Ramachandra by organizing Ramleela during Dussehra.
 This organization is very old and famous, large numbers of audiences come here every year during the period.
 Ramleela is enacted for five days and on the sixth day, a large fair is organised in the village named "Vijyadashmi".
 The important thing about this organization is that it started with only Kayastha family members of the village as members and now this organization has more than 100 members working in different parts of the country and abroad and in important fields.
 Every year not only members but also audiences with family come for six days, leaving their important work.
 This shows that how unity and love between the peoples of this village is an example to be followed.
 Many great personalities also go to see Ramleela.

+Ramlila at Harishtal, Nainital, Uttarakhand

+Harishtal is a village located in the district of Nainital, Uttarakhand about 70 km from the city of Haldwani and 15 km from the famous Haidakhan Babaji temple.
+The village is known for its Holi and Ramlila celebration.
+Unlike the greater tradition of organizing Ramlila in the month of October-November, the Ramlila here is organised in the month of June as most of the people can only be available only during the summer vacations.
+Just like in other parts of Kumaon, the Ramlila here is also staged by local residents following 20 to 25 days of preparation.